meandevelopersunil/job/README.md

 <br>
 Our System recommed those skills first those been adopted by maximum no of users.
 <br>
-In order to help the user while entering the job, i use autoComplete reacommendation
+In order to help the user while entering the job, i also use autoComplete reacommendation